 That’s about as short an introduction I can do.
 Personally I could run through the Merovingian-into-Carolingian history a lot more, and I may one day.
 What I wanted to do was place in context a man who has become so mythological.

-Charlemagne was a perfect cross between a statesman and a warlord, probably the best Europe had seen since for centuries, since the Western Roman Empire fragmented.
+Charlemagne was a perfect cross between a statesman and a warlord, probably the best Europe had seen for centuries, since the Western Roman Empire fragmented.
 The thing about those Roman guys though is they were well educated, literate, in fact they pretty much had to be to have any chance of survival in the elite, patrician world of Roman politics.

 Charlemagne wasn’t.
 He was, as far as we can tell, barely literate.
 Yet his reign is often referred to as a Carolingian Renaissance, and arts and education flourished under him.
 He encountered other cultures in Moorish Spain, in Italy, that had their own expansive libraries of learning, of writing, of understanding and he seems to have revelled in it.
 Borrowing, taking, buying, obtaining whatever learning and arts he could to bring back to his main base in Aachen, Germany.